 The Company's net cash from operating activities is primarily affected by loss before income tax, depreciation and amortization, retirement benefit expense, interest expense, unrealized foreign exchange gain, gain on derivative, equity in net earnings of associates and changes in working capital.
-The Company's cash flows from these activities resulted to a net cash outflow of $\mathbb{P}446.70$ million for the year ended December 31, 2021 and net cash inflow of $\mathbb{P}1,791.05$ million for the year ended December 31, 2021 is primarily because of the movement in working capital.
-Cash inflow before changes in working capital is $\mathbb{P}1,726.07$ million and $\mathbb{P}2,286.69$ million for 2021 and 2020, respectively.
+The Company's cash flows from these activities resulted to a net cash outflow of ₱446.70 million for the year ended December 31, 2021 and net cash inflow of ₱1,791.05 million for the year ended December 31, 2020.
+The outflow in 2021 is primarily because of the movement in working capital.
+Cash inflow before changes in working capital is ₱1,726.07 million and ₱2,286.69 million for 2021 and 2020, respectively.